SimonCropp/Argon/docs/Serializer/TraceWriter.md

 # TraceWriter setting

-This sample uses an `Argon.Serialization.ITraceWriter` to log debug information from serialization.
+This sample uses an `Argon.ITraceWriter` to log debug information from serialization.

 <!-- snippet: TraceWriterTypes -->
 <a id='snippet-tracewritertypes'></a>